UX in m-commerce: 5 things you need to know about digital product design

 To provide an excellent user experience to customers browsing their store on smartphones, they need to take extra care in designing their mobile store.
 And that’s where UX comes in.

-Here are 5 things you need to know to make your m-commerce web application an instant success.
+Here are 5 things you need to know about digital product design to make your m-commerce web application an instant success.

 1. Invest in information architecture